 Joseph Loizzo, MD, PhD, is a contemplative psychotherapist, Buddhist scholar, and author with over four decades’ experience integrating Indo-Tibetan mind science and healing arts into modern neuropsychology, psychotherapy, and clinical research.
 He is founder and director of the Nalanda Institute for Contemplative Science, an assistant professor of psychiatry at Weill Cornell Medical College, and a clinician in private practice in Manhattan.

-Miles Neale, PsyD, is the assistant director of the Nalanda Institute for Contemplative Science, co-developer of the Nalanda Institute’s certificate program in contemplative psychotherapy, and clinical instructor of psychology at Weill Cornell Medical College.
+Miles Neale, PsyD, is the assistant director of the Nalanda Institute for Contemplative Science, co-developer of the Nalanda Institute’s Contemplative Psychotherapy Program, and clinical instructor of psychology at Weill Cornell Medical College.
 He is a Buddhist psychotherapist in private practice with twenty years’ experience studying and integrating Buddhist psychology and meditation into psychotherapy.

-Emily J. Wolf, PhD, MSEd, is the director of the Nalanda Institute’s Certificate Program in Contemplative Psychotherapy and a clinical instructor of psychology at Weill Cornell Medical College.
+Emily J. Wolf, PhD, MSEd, is the director of the Nalanda Institute’s Contemplative Psychotherapy Program and a clinical instructor of psychology at Weill Cornell Medical College.
 She is a clinical psychologist and clinical supervisor in private practice who has conducted groundbreaking research on the integration of contemplative methods of Indian yoga and meditation into Western psychodynamic therapy, recovery, and health education.

 Tara Brach, PhD, is a clinical psychologist, influential insight meditation teacher, author, and founder of the Insight Meditation Community of Washington, DC.